tfeuerbach/personal-site/content/posts/setting-up-perforce-p4-on-ubuntu-24-04-for-unreal-5-6-development-2025-10-05.md

 Once this finishes your server will be up and running and it is now possible to connect using the client tools.

+**NOTE:** One other thing I did here was `p4 configure set server.depot.root=/p4/depot`.
+This set my default depot directory to /p4/depot/ which is the 1TB volume I created earlier.

 - - -

 # Installing P4V and Other Client Tools